ucsb-gradescope-tools/jest-autograder/README.md

   ```

   At first, there will be no graded tests.
 We'll add those in the next step.
-* Now, visit every jest test in your test suite, and add a prefix to the test label which indicates the number of points.
+* The instructor tests are the ones that live under `staging_main/javascript/src/test`.
+So in that directory, visit every jest test in your test suite, and for each test that you want to be graded, add a prefix to the test label which indicates the number of points.
   For example, instead of:

   ```javascript